carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ## Arrived at Different Conclusion as to Cause of Visibility Decline

-What we have witnessed impacts far more and to a greater degree than only self-serving listicles across a broader scope of article formats.
+Observations reveal a bigger and more profound impact on a wider range of article styles than just self-serving listicles.

 While we have reached new territory with AI in terms of how search is satisfied, two things can be present and not be related.
 Specifically, sites can be scaling AI written content AND experience a decline without those having to be related to each other.

-Given the fact that these declines appear to impact sites **NOT** scaling AI written content, another possible culprit might be in play.
+Given the fact that these declines appear to impact sites **NOT** scaling AI written content, another possible culprit appears to be in play that can explain common experience for those scaling or not AI written content.

 # The Canonical As A Suggestion